madhura-kulkarni-mh/technical-documentation-site/en/core-api/credit-card.md

 ## 4. Handling After Payment
 When the *Transaction Status* changes, Midtrans notifies you at the redirect URL and sends HTTP notification to the merchant backend.
 This ensures that you are updated of the transaction status securely.
-HTTP POST request with JSON body will be sent to your *Payment Notification URL* configured on dashboard.
+HTTP POST request with JSON body will be sent to your *Payment Notification URL* configured on *Dashboard*.

 <details>
 <summary><b>Configuring Payment Notification URL</b></summary>